-Interest rates rose from 4% to a high of 5.25% in August where they have remained.
-The Bank of England has successfully reduced inflation from 8.7% at the start of 2023/24 to 3.4% at the end.
-Borrowing rates rose to 6% in September for medium term loans but came down to between 4.8% and 5.10% towards the end of the year.
-This has not affected this Council in 2023/24 but may do in future if there is a need to borrow for capital programmes to be delivered.
+The Bank of England's Monetary Policy Committee (MPC) held Bank Rate at 4.5% at its March 2025 meeting, having reduced it in February.
+This follows earlier 0.25% cuts in November and August 2024 from the 5.25% peak.
+The PWLB certainty rate for 10-year maturity loans was 4.80% at the beginning of the period and 5.42% at the end.
+This has not affected this Council in 2024/25 but may do in future if there is a need to borrow for capital programmes to be delivered.
 The higher interest rates have had a positive impact on the Councils investments meaning that returns have increased.
-Interest rates are expected to start reducing from the 2nd quarter of 2024/25 to a low of 3% towards the end of 2025.
-This should continue to have a positive impact on the Council's investments during 2024/25.
+Interest rates are expected to continue reducing to a low of 3.75% in the 3rd quarter of 2025/26.
+This should continue to have a positive impact on the Council's investments during 2025/26.

-During the year, the Council earned £1,012,214 investment income, £463,214 more than originally budgeted.
-The majority of this increase was due to the high interest rates throughout 2023/24.
+During the year, the Council earned £1,005,188 investment income, £54,188 more than the revised budget.
+The majority of this increase was due to the sustained higher interest rates throughout 2024/25 as the Bank of England made fewer interest rates cuts as inflation slowly reduced.